cofinley/BetterMM/README.md

 BetterMM provides a command line interface to Google Music Manager, a utility for uploading your music library to Google Music.
 The difference is that BetterMM solves [issues](#user-stories) that users may run into when using Google's utility.
 This is all possible due to [gmusicapi](https://github.com/simon-weber/gmusicapi), an unofficial Python interface for Google Music.

 BetterMM is aimed at those with larger libraries who may want to tweak their uploading options.
 The program uses user-dictated dates that music files were added by (think recently added) to specify which files should be uploaded.
 It does not use modification times.
-This is another big difference between BetterMM and Music Manager: minor tag changes do not reschedule uploads.
+This is another big difference between BetterMM and Music Manager: minor tag changes do not reupload files.

 ## User Stories